falahsheikh/EventCountdownTimer/README.md

-# Privacy Policy for Event Countdown Timer Chrome Extension
+# Privacy Policy for Eventor Chrome Extension

 Last Updated: January 4, 2025

 ## Overview
-Event Countdown Timer is a Chrome extension that helps users track countdown timers for important events.
+Eventor is a Chrome extension that helps users track countdown timers for important events.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Data Collection and Storage
 Our extension collects and stores: